 East from Colorado 67 and the community of Divide, U.S. 24 expands to four lanes to Woodland Park, Cascade and the west side of Colorado Springs.
 Following the Midland Expressway, U.S. 24 angles southeast to merge with Interstate 25 around Downtown Colorado Springs.
 A short freeway segment extends the route east from I-25 at Exit 139 to Chelton Road, with Fountain Road continuing the highway as a controlled access arterial to Colorado 21 (Powers Boulevard).

 Powers Boulevard constitutes a north-south bypass with expressway sections through east Colorado Springs and by Colorado Springs Airport (COS).
 U.S. 24 utilizes Powers Boulevard (Colorado 21) north 2.4 miles to Platte Avenue, which leads the route out of the eastern Colorado Springs suburbs toward Falcon.

 The remainder of U.S. 24 in eastern Colorado travels through rural areas.
-Passing through Calhan, Ramah and Simla, U.S. 24 gradually increases in latitude through to Limon, where it joins Interstate 70 along an unsigned overlap east to Flagler.
+Passing through Calhan, Ramah and Simla, U.S. 24 gradually increases in latitude to Limon, where it joins Interstate 70 along an unsigned overlap east to Flagler.
 The US route emerges from the freeway as a local route through Siebert, Vona, Stratton, Bethune and Burlington.
-Exiting the state, U.S. 24 again overlaps with I-70 through to Kanorado, Kansas.
+Exiting the state, U.S. 24 again overlaps with I-70 to Kanorado, Kansas.